Plugin Lifecycle & Dependencies

 public void onUnload() {

-// Triggered when the plugin is completely unloaded.
+// Triggered when the plugin is completely unloaded from memory.

 }